 The first round of the Action Fund opened in April 2020, focusing on emergency response.
 At the height of the crisis, it awarded grants totalling £155,000 to 21 Fellows’ projects across the country.
-These addressed issues ranging from mental health to BAME communities, domestic abuse to food poverty, education and more.
+These addressed issues ranging from mental health to minoritised racial groups, domestic abuse to food poverty, education and more.
 For example:

-- Nurse consultant Ruth Oshikanlu received a Covid-19 Action Fund grant to aid the work she is doing to support the mental health of BAME health and social care workers.
-Ruth has been using this funding to develop a programme to provide frontline BAME health and social care staff with culturally and spiritually sensitive psychological support during and post-pandemic.
+- Nurse consultant Ruth Oshikanlu received a Covid-19 Action Fund grant to aid the work she is doing to support the mental health of health and social care workers from minoritised racial groups.
+Ruth has been using this funding to develop a programme to provide frontline health and social care from staff minoritised racial groups with culturally and spiritually sensitive psychological support during and post-pandemic.

 - Social enterprise director Matt Little was awarded a Covid-19 Action Fund grant to support his work to engage disadvantaged young people in social action within their community.
 Matt used this funding to launch a new scheme offering 10 young people the opportunity to problem-solve and develop ideas and projects in response to the current crisis and needs of their community.

 - Community Manager Arfah Farooq received a Covid-19 Action Fund grant to assist her work to encourage and support Muslims into the tech sector.
-Arfah has used this funding to create and develop a summer mentoring programme for Muslim and BAME students to replace internships that have been cancelled due to the pandemic.
+Arfah has used this funding to create and develop a summer mentoring programme for Muslim and students from minoritised racial groups to replace internships that have been cancelled due to the pandemic.